JeroenVanB/LAMAS/docs/index.md

 - The Strategy based on Kripke models is heuristically determined The strategy based on the Kripke models is heuristically determined.
 The implemented strategies are based on our own experience of the game and therefore might be sub-optimal.
 This can obviously influence the conclusion of our experiments (weather or the use of Kripke models is useful in card games like this).
 - The guessing is similar across 3 of the agents
   The implementation of the guesses is similar across the three agents GA, GKA and FKA.
+To confirm the influence of the Kripke models on the capabilities of the agents, we also tested the agents in a setup where they always tried to win.
+They did not use their losing strategies, when they reached their guessed wins, but instead
 - FKA loss-graph is not optimized (see Extensions)

 ## TODO: Conclusion